mokshpunamiya/BlockChainvoting/README.md

 # BlockChainVoting

-A blockchain-based E-voting system, created as the final year project of Shri Bhagubhai Mafatlal Polytechnic.
+A blockchain-based E-voting system, created as the mini project of Thadomal Shahani Engineering College.
 Teammates include me, Sayyam Gada and Charmee Mehta.
 > The application is MIT-Licensed.

 ## Build Setup